kanishka-commits/JavaScript/Basics.md

 charAt(index) function of the JavaScript string finds a char element at the supplied index.

-Debugging happens during execution/run time, not during compilation.
+Debugging happens during execution/run time, not during compilation.\
+JavaScript follows camelCase because it inherited naming conventions from Java, it improves readability for multi-word identifiers, and it keeps consistency with DOM APIs.

 ---